THUDM/GATNE/README.md

 #### Training on the existing datasets

-You can use `./scripts/run_example.sh` or `python src/main.py --input data/example` to train GATNE-T model on the example data.
+You can use `./scripts/run_example.sh` or `python src/main.py --input data/example` or `python src/main_pytorch.py --input data/example` to train GATNE-T model on the example data.
 (If you share the server with others or you want to use the specific GPU(s), you may need to set `CUDA_VISIBLE_DEVICES`.)

 If you want to train on the Amazon dataset, you can run `python src/main.py --input data/amazon` or `python src/main.py --input data/amazon --features data/amazon/feature.txt` to train GATNE-T model or GATNE-I model, respectively.